Beatmania III

 beatmania III is a rhythm video game created by Konami.
 Gameplay is essentially the same as in the beatmania series, with a few enhancements to the hardware.

 The beatmania III series was relatively short-lived, spanning only 2 years.
 It had five releases, the last one being Beatmania III The Final in 2002.
+In 2016, TCA Regional News reported that the Beatmania III is a rare find, with only five machines available throughout the United States.

 Hardware

 Audio system

 beatmania III cabinets feature a total of 10 speakers.
 There are four mid-range speakers stacked vertically on either side of the screen, and two subwoofers located on the front of the machine.
 The cabinet also features a pair of headphone jacks, so that both players may use their own headphones to enjoy the game's audio.
 Using headphones does not disable the external speakers.

 Effector system

 Whereas the original Beatmania features simply an "Effector" button, beatmania III has an extensive panel for using a number of different effectors.
 Available effectors vary widely, including Echo, Low Pass, High Pass, Flanger, Phaser, Volume Bass, Lo-Fi, and several others.
 The chosen effector can be applied to just the background track, just the sounds created by the player, or both, and the intensity of the effect can be adjusted with two parameter knobs.
 Enabling the effector is achieved by simply pressing the foot pedal.